Fakerr/git-recall/README.md

 # log-so-handy
-> A convenient tool to easily go through your git logs.
+> A simple and convenient Git tool to easily check your commits.

 ![git hlog](http://imgur.com/bq9kRez.gif)